Affiliate Programs for New Bloggers

 That I would get rejected because they only accept websites that have certain elements or traffic.

-Below I’ll discuss what affiliate programs (for bloggers in any niche) I got approved for and rejected from.
-I’ll also discuss tips about the process and implementation.
+- What affiliate programs (for bloggers in any niche) I got approved for and rejected from

 What is affiliate marketing?